 Talent looking through the eyepiece with a microscope attached to the computer showing cornified epithelial cells morphology.

 Talent capturing and saving the images with monitor/screen visible in the frame.

+TXT: Look for the uniform presence of cornified epithelial cells in vaginal cytology, which is indicative of the estrus stage.

 Video 3: Establishment of an Endometrioma Model in Mice